 Shopping: There are two great pleasures to shopping in France in winter.
-First there are the wonderful Christmas markets that fill the towns and cities from mid-November either to December 24th or until the New Year.
+First, there are the wonderful Christmas markets that fill the towns and cities from mid-November either to December 24th or until the New Year.
 And if you miss those, you can indulge at the annual, government controlled winter sales which take place everywhere for 6 weeks starting in January.
 They're an important part of discount shopping in France.
-Check out the dates before you go on the local tourist office websites
+Check out the dates before you go to the local tourist office websites

 Sightseeing: There is nothing more pleasant than having a château to yourself as you wander through the rooms, feeling like the royalty or aristocrat you really should have been.

 Paris is a beautiful city, but when the temperatures drop and the snow starts to fall, it is transformed into a magical place.
 The shops do a slap-up show with their decorations and there are plenty of buildings illuminated to add to the fairytale atmosphere.
 And everyone is cheerful.